tbreslein/capturedlambda/src/pages/posts/the-state-of-programming-in-physics.md

 But often enough you have 2-4 layers of hierarchy for a given project (now mind you, I'm talking about the research project, not the software development project!):
-You have the professor or someone who's leading the work group at the top, then you often have either the prof themselve, or a doc candidate or a postdoc leading the software project, and lastly you have other postdocs / doc candidates / post grads / undergrads working on the project.
+You have the professor or someone who's leading the work group at the top, then you often have either the prof themself, or a doc candidate or a postdoc leading the software project, and lastly you have other postdocs / doc candidates / post grads / undergrads working on the project.

-With that, you would think that this gives you a pretty clear hierarchy to inform the distribution of responsibilities and priviliges for the project, no?
+With that, you would think that this gives you a pretty clear hierarchy to inform the distribution of responsibilities and privileges for the project, no?

 Well, to be fair, something like that IS the most common setup, but there are way too many projects that lack any structure, where you have fully flat hierarchies, or just have people working completely independently from another.

-One particular case that comes to mind is that a couple of my coworkers are working on a project where the project lead was a former doc candidate here, and is now working as a postdoc at a different university.
+One particular case that comes to mind is that a couple of my co-workers are working on a project where the project lead was a former doc candidate here, and is now working as a postdoc at a different university.
 That postdoc is the de-facto project lead, but the communication between him and the other devs can